15 of the Best Jobs for Students That Offer High Pay and Flexibility

 7. Dog Walker or Pet Sitter

 Imagine being paid to hang out with dogs.
 Sounds like a good job, doesn't it?
 And although it does require a little more flexibility in scheduling, the overall time commitment is relatively small.
-A dog walker typically charges anywhere from $15 to $30 per dog, per walk (which can be 30 to 60 minutes long).8 So if you are walking five dogs per day, five days a week, and charging the median of $22.50 per dog, then you could bring in $562.50 per week.
+According to PayScale a dog walker typically charges anywhere from $9.76 to $29.34 per dog, per hour.
+So if you are walking five dogs per day, five days a week, and charging the average of $14.98 per dog, then you could bring in $374.50 per week.
 Just remember that you need to check your city's regulations regarding permit or insurance requirements.

 Tutoring can definitely be classified as one of the good part-time jobs for college students.
 If you excel in certain subjects and enjoy teaching others, tutoring could be an especially good fit.
 You could tutor younger students in elementary, middle, or high school, or you could tutor other college students.
 The school you attend may offer a tutoring program, or you can advertise privately through public notice boards and websites.